Enerhim/kaggle_nb/README.md

-# mediapredictions
+# Kaggle NBs
-Some kaggle notebooks on analyzing media trends.
+Some of my kaggle notebooks